IBM/SpaRTA/README.md

 ## Overview
 SpaRTA is a new PEFT technique for adapting LLMs to domain-specific tasks that makes the resulting adapters easy to merge.

-- It works by randomly choosing a very small number of scalar parameters to be updated during training, resulting in real memory saving and higher speeds during training
+- It works by randomly choosing a very small number of scalar parameters to be updated during training, resulting in real memory saving and faster training

 - It performs competitively with LoRA